lunacodes/hasepharadi/plugins/luna-zemanim-widget/README.md

 * N/A

 ## Future

+### Zemannim
+* Need to rewrite the getAddrDetailsByGeo half of the code to feed into the new hebcal functionality.
+    * Change all instances of Zemanim to Zemannim (make sure to check .scss files)
+* Future Iteration: Leave SunCalc code in there, as a backup, in case Hebcal API fails
+    * Probably take out for now though?
+    * This seems possibly a bit overkill though?
+I like it though, b/c it's a bit more programmatically representation
+    * Perhaps split these out into separate files or something??
+Not sure how that would work
+* Add in Back-End Options
+* Need to convert Habdala

+### General
 * Write unit tests
 * Rewrite as much code as possible into PHP.
     * Utilize the updated Hebcal SSL APIs, where relevant